Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-06-14-hadoop-spark.md

 The goal of this document is to practice Spark programming on Hadoop platform with the following problems.

-1. In the text file (`Youvegottofindwhatyoulove.txt`), Show the **top 30 most frequent occurring words** and their **average occurrences in a sentence**   According to the result, what are the characteristics of these words?
+1. In the text file (`Youvegottofindwhatyoulove.txt`), show the **top 30 most frequent occurring words** and their **average occurrences in a sentence**   According to the result, what are the characteristics of these words?
 2. Implement a program to calculate the **average amount in credit card trip for different number of passengers** which are from one to four passengers in **2017.09** NYC Yellow Taxi trip data.
 In NYC Taxi data, the "Passenger_count" is a driver-entered value.
 Explain also how you **deal with the data loss issue**.
 3. For each of the above task 1 and 2, **compare the execution time on local worker and yarn cluster**.
 Also, give some discussions on your observation.